Myrtle–Wyckoff Avenues station: Station renovations

-By 1946, the center track was removed, and the two platforms were joined together by a wooden walkway near the station's two staircases, which was later replaced by a concrete connection.
+By 1946, the center track was removed, and the two platforms were joined by a wooden walkway near the station's two staircases, which was later replaced by a concrete connection.
 Railings were installed where the center track right of way remained exposed.
 In the 2000s station reconstruction, the double staircases were replaced with a single wide staircase.
 This staircase, located toward the north end of the station, is the station's only connection to the rest of the complex.

 Beginning in 2004, the station underwent rehabilitation that included structural steel repairs and significant expansion.
 The work, completed by Judlau Contracting in May 2008, cost $51 million.
 From 2000 to 2008, Dattner Architects had a joint venture with Parsons Brinckerhoff to build the station's new station building.
 On April 19, 2007, the newly expanded main station building at the triangle of Myrtle, Gates and Wyckoff Avenues was formally opened.
 Improvements to the complex included lighting upgrades, stairway reconfigurations, new interior finishes, and a new communication system.
 In the fall of 2007, the station became ADA-accessible as three new elevators were put into service.
 A glass-enclosed rotunda adorns the front of the building.

 In 2016, the block of Wyckoff Avenue in front of the station house, between Myrtle Avenue/Palmetto Street and Gates Avenue, was closed to vehicular traffic and converted to a pedestrian plaza.